wsssoftware/LaravelToolkit/docs/ACL.md

             ->withRolesEnum(UserRole::class);
 }
 ```
-> Role string Enum must implement `LaravelToolkit\ACL\DenyStatusCode` interface to be used.
+> Role string Enum must implement `LaravelToolkit\ACL\HasDenyResponse` interface to be used.

 Than on created model declare your rules:
 ```php